ogxd/gxhash/README.md

 ## Benchmarks

 [![Benchmark](https://github.com/ogxd/gxhash/actions/workflows/bench.yml/badge.svg)](https://github.com/ogxd/gxhash/actions/workflows/bench.yml)
-GxHash is continuously benchmarked on X86 and ARM Github runners.
+GxHash is continuously benchmarked on X86 and ARM GitHub runners.

 To run the benchmarks locally use one of the following:
 ```bash